 Day 1: Travel, Orientation, Welcome Dinner

-Settle in at Norlha guest house, relax, and acclimatize to the altitude.
-Orientation and welcome dinner.
+Settle in at camp, relax, and acclimatize to the altitude.
+Camp tour, orientation and welcome dinner.

 Parting blessings and transfers to airports.

 Join our From Fiber To Fashion Textile Tour to experience the rich traditions of the Tibetan culture, which Norlha so passionately strives to preserve and feel first-hand the luxurious properties of the “khullu” yak fleece.
 We will witness the meticulous craftsmanship needed to processes the raw fiber, to spin and to weave and sew it into the finished garment in Norlha's atelier.